Title: The Air That Angels Breathe

 Rodney shuddered and glanced towards the edge.
 “You could’ve killed yourself—fallen with my extra weight, you beautiful idiot!”

-“Rodney thinks he might have strained his shoulder,” John pointed out and glanced towards the pier where everyone was still standing and gawking.
+“Rodney hurt his shoulder,” John said and glanced towards the pier where everyone was still standing and gawking.
 “I’m fine.”

-“You’ll both need to come to the infirmary,” Keller insisted.
+“You’ll both need to come to the infirmary,” Keller declared, and John’s stomach tightened.

 John turned and let her see his back.
-The skin was probably a little damp with sweat and a little bit of blood but the skin was healed and perfect.
-It always was afterward.
+The skin was probably a little damp with sweat and a little bit of blood, but the skin felt like it always did when he tucked his wings away.
 “I’m fine.”

 “I’ll need to take some blood work,” Keller insisted.

-“Experimenting on mutants is illegal,” John snapped and everyone on the balcony but McKay flinched.
-“Or didn’t they teach you that at medical school before they patted you on the head and sent you out into the world to play with grown ups?”
+“Experimenting on mutants is illegal,” John snapped, and everyone on the balcony, but McKay, flinched.
+“Or didn’t they teach you that at medical school?”

 “I fly two or three times a month, Dr. Keller.
 This wasn’t a new thing.
 I’ve been flying without the benefit of an aircraft since I was three.”

 “You do that,” John returned evenly.
-“Forcing me into an examination or limiting my ability to function in my role in the Air Force based on my mutation is a violation of my rights.
-You file your paperwork and then I’ll file mine.”
+“Forcing me into an examination or limiting my ability to function in my role in the Marine Corps based on my mutation is a violation of my rights.
+You file your paperwork, and then I’ll file mine.”
 He stalked off the balcony without looking at anyone else.

 Jennifer took a deep breath.
 “Surely you see that I’m right, Rodney.”